Mailclark/bot2hook/README.md

 Bot2Hook is used in production to power [MailClark](https://mailclark.ai).

-We suggest you to make a directory like `sample/`
+We suggest you to create a directory for your app by copying `sample/`.

 #### Docker-compose file

 Write your own docker-compose file, helping you with the `sample/docker-compose.webhook.yml`.

 * Update the `bot2hook_rabbitmq` config, change the user and password to connect to RabbitMQ Management pages.
 You can also change the port (by default http://your.bot2hook.domain:8085)
 * Update `volumes`, replace `sample/` by the path to your files.
-Remove the third volume pointing to sample/public, only use for testing usage.
+Remove the third volume pointing to `sample/public`, only use for testing usage.
 * Change the `CONF_FILE` value and use a label with meaning for you.
 * You can remove the `extra_hosts` part, it's only usefull because we use a local domain for testing.